coderich/autograph/README.md

 If you are looking to build a GraphQL API, check out [AutoGraph](https://www.npmjs.com/package/@coderich/autograph)!

-**Dalmatian** is a unified API that treats disparate data sources as one coherent graph.
-Inspired by [GraphQL](https://graphql.org/), it is the *resolver* responsible for query management.
+**Dalmatian** is a unified API that treats disparate data models as one coherent graph.
+Inspired by [GraphQL](https://graphql.org/), it is a data *resolver* that executes and manages your queries.
 Features include:

 - Full Query API
 - Cursor Pagination